polkadot-developers/docs-sandbox/source/docs/main-docs/design/runtime-or-smart-contracts/smart-contracts.md

 - Have computational overhead to support graceful failures in logic.
 - Have a lower bar to entry for development.
 - Enable fast-pace community interaction through a playground to write new logic.

+For a comparison of Smart Contract and runtime development, see [link](link).